 A profile on Culture in Kent is a great way to get you and your organisation in front of people who are actually looking.
 People who have searched for you or what you do.
 People who could be your next customer or collaborator.

 People are looking for you so it’s important you don’t shy away!
 Be open and engaging.
 Give them a reason to take that next step.

 How do you do that?
 By creating a profile that tells your story in an engaging way.

 Many people find writing about themselves and their work difficult, some hate even the idea of it.
 Never fear, we’re here to help.
-Follow these top 10 tips and you’ll find that telling your story becomes a pleasure rather than a chore.
+Follow these tips and you’ll find that telling your story becomes a pleasure rather than a chore.

 11 tips to create a profile that works

 - Write for the reader.
 Start by thinking about who you are writing for.
 Who is your ideal “client”.
 What do they want to know about you and your work – put yourself in the shoes of that reader.
 Make some notes and make sure that what you write gives them what they are looking for.
 It’s not just about what you do; it’s about what you do for them.

 - Be super clear about what you do so people understand straight away what that is.

 - Use tags wisely.
 A tag is a search word or phrase that you would like your profile to be found for.
 You can choose the tags you want from the profile creation system.
 Think about what people may type in the search box if they were looking for you.
 If you are a musician tags might include music, musician, composer, song writer, piano, pianist etc.